palewire/refinitiv-data-python-cookbook/docs/src/index.md

 Practical examples for users of [Refintiv Data Library for Python](https://pypi.org/project/refinitiv-data/)

-## What you will learn
+## What this is

-This collection will teach you:
+This collection will teach you how to use the [`refinitiv-data`](https://pypi.org/project/refinitiv-data/) Python library to:

-* How to create an application key and connect to Refinitiv Data Library via Python
+* Create an application key and connect to the Refinitiv Data Library
-* How to retrieve market data tracking stocks, bonds and commodities
+* Retrieve market data tracking stocks, bonds and commodities
-* How to retrieve data about companies, including their financial performance
+* Retrieve data about companies, including their financial performance
-* How to retrieve macroeconomic data about countries around the world
+* Retrieve macroeconomic data about countries around the world
+* Retrieve data in different time intervals
+* Customize your data retrieval with filter expressions

 ## Who can use it